 In order to use Appdome’s no code implementation of Microsoft Azure AD Application Proxy access on Appdome, you’ll need:

 Follow these step-by-step instructions to add Azure AD Application Proxy access to Any Mobile App:

-Beneath the Fuse Tab, you will find several service options.
+Beneath the Build Tab, you will find several service options.
 Select Access.
 Note: a blue highlight will appear showing the category is active.

-The technology behind Fuse My App has two major elements – (1) a micro service architecture filled with 1000s of code sets needed for mobile integrations, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add Azure AD Application Proxy access to the mobile app in seconds.
+The technology behind Build My App has two major elements – (1) a microservice architecture filled with 1000s of code sets needed for mobile integrations, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add Azure AD Application Proxy access to the mobile app in seconds.
 For example, the technology of Webview authentication, work that ordinarily a developer would need to do.